Meiron

-From the 13th century onward, Meiron was a popular site for Jewish pilgrims.
-During Ottoman rule in Palestine, the Jewish population fluctuated considerably, with at least two-thirds of the population being Arab Muslims.
-Landownership in the village was nonetheless split almost evenly between Arabs and Jews.
-Depopulated in two waves over the course of the 1948 Arab-Israeli war, the moshav of Meron was founded in its place in 1949 by Israeli soldiers who fought in that war.
+From the 13th century CE onward, Meiron was a popular site for Jewish pilgrims.
+During Ottoman rule in Palestine, the population fluctuated considerably, with at least two-thirds of the population being Arab Muslims although landownership was split almost evenly between Arabs and Jews.
+The village was depopulated in two phases during the 1948 Arab–Israeli war.
+In 1949, demobilized soldiers founded the moshav of Meron in the region.